-This document presents a preliminary design for an MTC Arm's-Length Adjustment Service to support states seeking to improve equitable business tax compliance in circumstances where taxpayers are found to use transactions among related parties to undermine equity in taxation.
+This document presents a preliminary design for an MTC Arm's-Length Adjustment Service1 to support states seeking to improve equitable business tax compliance in circumstances where taxpayers are found to use transactions among related parties to undermine equity in taxation.

-This design reflects a decision made on November 3, 2014, by the Arm's-Length Adjustment Service Advisory Group to select from among three approaches a preferred path for developing and operating the service during its four-year charter period of operation.
-The advisory group's recommended approach is intended to implement all the participating states' priorities in a high quality manner.
+This design reflects a decision made on November 3, 2014, by the Arm's-Length Adjustment Service Advisory Group to select from among three approaches a preferred path for developing and operating the service during its four-year charter period of operation.2 The advisory group's recommended approach is intended to implement all the participating states' priorities in a high quality manner.
 It was chosen because it offers a pace of implementation the group considered best suited to the needs of both the states and the MTC for a feasible and realistic, yet sufficiently expeditious development of the service.
-The approach is estimated to have the lowest first-year cost among the approaches considered-a factor judged helpful to encouraging participation by the states in the service.
+This approach is estimated to have the lowest first-year cost among the approaches considered.